zdharma-continuum/Zsh-100-Commits-Club/README.md

 * [powerlevel9k](https://github.com/bhilburn/powerlevel9k) :1st_place_medal: :hourglass: :briefcase: :chart_with_upwards_trend: - Powerlevel9k is a theme for ZSH which uses [Powerline Fonts](https://github.com/powerline/fonts).
 It can be used with vanilla ZSH or ZSH frameworks such as [Oh-My-Zsh](https://github.com/robbyrussell/oh-my-zsh), [Prezto](https://github.com/sorin-ionescu/prezto), [Antigen](https://github.com/zsh-users/antigen), and [many others](https://github.com/bhilburn/powerlevel9k/wiki/Install-Instructions).
 * [powerline (jeremy)](https://github.com/jeremyFreeAgent/oh-my-zsh-powerline-theme) : - Another take on a powerline theme.
 Nicely configurable, but requires at least a 256 color-capable terminal with a powerline-compatible terminal font.
 * [powerline-go](https://github.com/justjanne/powerline-go) :1st_place_medal: :running_man: :alarm_clock: - A beautiful and useful low-latency prompt, written in golang.
 Includes `git` and `hg` status decorations, exit status of the last command run, current Python virtualenv, whether you're in a [nix](https://nixos.org/) shell, and is easy to extend.
-* [powerline-hs](https://github.com/rdnetto/powerline-hs) :1st_place_medal: :hourglass: - A [Powerline](https://github.com/powerline/powerline) clone written in Haskell.
+* [powerline-hs](https://github.com/rdnetto/powerline-hs) :1st_place_medal: - A [Powerline](https://github.com/powerline/powerline) clone written in Haskell.
 It is significantly faster than the original implementation, and makes the shell noticeably more responsive.
 * [powerline-shell (b-ryan)](https://github.com/b-ryan/powerline-shell) :1st_place_medal: - Beautiful and useful prompt generator for Bash, ZSH, Fish, and tcsh.
 * [powerline-shell (banga)](https://github.com/b-ryan/powerline-shell) :1st_place_medal: - A [powerline](https://github.com/Lokaltog/vim-powerline)-like prompt for Bash, ZSH and Fish.
 Shows important details about git/svn/hg/fossil branch and is easy to customize/extend.
 * [powerline-train](https://github.com/sherubthakur/powerline-train) : - A powerline variant.